hexlabsio/kloudformation/docs/reference/functions/reference.md

         Ref: "Instance"
 ```

-You can also build an instance of `Reference` passing the logical name of the resource.
+You can also build an instance of `Reference` by passing the logical name of the resource.

 <pre class="kotlin" data-highlight-only>
 val instance = instance()